-Who may apply: Current KSU graduate students who are members of Sigma Xi and/or whose faculty advisers are members of the KSU Chapter of Sigma Xi (current 2016-2017), and who are submitting an application to the national level Sigma Xi Grant-In-Aid of Research program for the October 1st deadline are eligible.
+Who may apply: Current KSU graduate students who are members of Sigma Xi and/or whose faculty advisers are members of the KSU Chapter of Sigma Xi (current 2022-2023), and who are submitting an application to the national level Sigma Xi Grant-In-Aid of Research program for the March 15 or October 1st deadline are eligible.
 (Note that these eligibility guidelines are more restrictive than those outlined for the national level grants.)

 Award: Of submitted proposals that are not funded as part of the national competition, one will be selected for funding (at the level of $400) by the Chapter.
-The award will be made by January 15, 2017, and will additionally be announced at a spring event.
+The award will be made during the 2023 - 2024 academic year, and will additionally be announced at a spring event.

 Application process: The proposal submitted for this award must be the same proposal submitted to Sigma Xi for the national level competition; see above.
-To be considered for the Chapter award, application materials must be submitted additionally to the Chapter (email@example.com, for the 2016-2017 award cycle).
+To be considered for the Chapter award, application materials must be submitted additionally to the Chapter (firstname.lastname@example.org), for the 2023 award cycle).
 Applicants must:

 - Provide name, contact information, advisor’s name, advisor’s contact information.
 Indicate whether student and/or advisor are Sigma Xi members.

-- Submit uploaded application materials (including the pdf submitted to Sigma Xi, containing project title, 500-word proposal narrative with no more than 2 images embedded in the narrative, project budget, literature cited) electronically to Committee Chair Sherry Fleming (firstname.lastname@example.org); and
+- Submit uploaded application materials (including the pdf submitted to Sigma Xi, containing project title, 500-word proposal narrative with no more than 2 images embedded in the narrative to email@example.com; and

-- Have the individual writing the letter of recommendation additionally send a copy to Committee Chair Sherry Fleming (email@example.com).
+- Have the individual writing the letter submit it to chapter president Martha Mather at (firstname.lastname@example.org).

-Applicants must meet the October 1st deadline, and are responsible for noting that materials must be submitted to the Chapter as well as to the national Society.
-For information about joining Sigma Xi (new members are welcome!), contact Chapter President, Jim Edgar (firstname.lastname@example.org).
+Applicants must meet the March 15th or October 1st deadline, and are responsible for noting that materials must be submitted to the Chapter as well as to the national Society.
+For information about joining Sigma Xi (new members are welcome!), contact Chapter President, Martha Mather (email@example.com).